Kinovarobotics/kinova-ros/README.md

   - On left plane of Rviz, *Add* *InteractiveMarkers*, click on the right of *Updated Topic* of added interactive marker, and select the topic */m1n4a200_interactive_control_Cart/update*
   - Now a cubic with 3 axis (translation) and 3 rings(rotation) should appear at the end-effector, and you can move the robot by drag the axis or rings.

+#### new in release 1.1
+Executing multiple Cartesian waypoints without stopping
+The action client executes one goal at a time.
+In case user wants to give multiple waypoints to the robot without stopping at every waypoint, the service *AddPoseToCartesianTrajectories* can be used.
+This service adds the commanded poses to a buffer that that maintained by the robot.
+Robot executes the poses in this buffer in order that they are added, without stopping between poses.

+The service *ClearTrajectories* can be used to clear the trajectory buffer in the base.

 ### Finger position control
 Cartesian position control can be realized by calling KinovaComm::setFingerPositions() in customized node, or you may simply call the node `fingers_action_client.py` in the kinova_demo package.
 Help information is availabe with `-h` option.
 The unit of finger command can be by `{turn | mm | percent}`, which refers to turn of motor, milimeter and percentage.
 The finger is essentially controlled by `turn`, and the rest units are propotional to `turn` for convenience.
 The value 0 indicates fully open, while *finger_maxTurn* represents a fully close.
 The value of *finger_maxTurn* may vary due to many factors.
 A proper reference value for finger turn will be 0 (fully-open) to 6400 (fully-close)  If necessary, please modify this variable in the code.
 With the option `-v` on, positions in other unit format are printed for convenience.
 The following code fully close the fingers.